 Being in a room with too many other Bluetooth devices can affect your headphones, as can bad software.
 Maybe your phone is too old and your new headphones will only use an SBC profile instead of the A2DP or aptX you were promised.
 Maybe you’ll suffer packet loss for no discernible reason, and your music skips.
 There’s lots that can go wrong with a wireless connection.

-Wired headphones don’t skip occasionally, nor are they hard to use with your phone.
+Wired headphones don’t skip occasionally, nor are they hard to use with your phone (assuming it has a jack).
 They don’t have trouble when there’s lots of other Bluetooth devices around, and they won’t default to a lower-quality standard of connection if your source is 2-3 years old.
 They may not be glamorous, but wired headphones are extremely reliable.
 They don’t have lots of points of failure, they’re cheap to fix, and they work.

-For the above reasons and many more: wired headphones are still king in my eyes.
+For the above reasons and many more: wired headphones will always be king in my eyes.